alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 The top 3 channels to form collaborations with are Fede Vigevani, Masha y el Oso, and YOLO AVENTURAS based on this analysis, because they attract the most engagement on their channels consistently.

 ### Potential Return on Investment
-- Setting up a collaboration deal with Fede Vigevani would make a net profit of $1,221,000 per video.
+- Setting up a Product Placement Collaboration with Fede Vigevani would make a net profit of $1,221,000 per video.
 - An influencer marketing contract with Masha y el Oso can generate a net profit of $1,166,000 per video.
 - A product placement campaign with YOLO AVENTURAS could generate approximately $710,000 per video.
 NoCopyrightSounds could profit the client $642,000 per video too (which is worth considering)